mirrorwarp/types-tw/README.md

 Install with:

 ```
-npm install @turbowarp/types-tw
+npm install @turbowarp/types@git+https://github.com/TurboWarp/types-tw.git#tw
 ```

-Then use in the same way as @turbowarp/types, but replace @turbowarp/types with @turbowarp/types-tw.
+Then use in the same way as @turbowarp/types.

 <!--
 # Type definitions for the Scratch VM and editor